 How To Propagate Rancho Tambor Agave

-This agave grows well from seed collected from the flowers or order them online.
+This agave grows well from seeds collected from the flowers or order them online.

 Alternately, watch for occasional offshoots, which you remove and transplant into their pots or other settings.